-Sadly, because of the first-come-first-served policy I used in the past, some of self-builders, retrofitters and ethical property developers got turned away from the open days - even though they were actively wanting to complete a self-build, or to retrofit their home.
+Sadly, because of the first-come-first-served policy I used in the past, some of self-builders, retrofitters and ethical property developers got turned away from the open days - even though they were actively wanting to complete a worthwile project.

 That's why I'm trailing a different kind of application process this year.

 Within the construction industry self-builders and retrofitters are known for spearheading better quality standards (as are ethical property developers).
-They are therefore the people that can benefit most from visiting Steel Farm and learning about the house and how it was built.
+They are the people that can benefit most from visiting a Passivhaus and learning how it was designed and built.

-If you are a self-builder, retrofitter or an ethical property developer then I consider it my duty to support you - whether or not you choose to work with me at some point in the future.
+So, if you are a self-builder, retrofitter or an ethical property developer I consider it my duty to support you - whether or not you choose to work with me at some point in the future.

-This year the Open Days will focus on those people that have or are about to buy land and want to complete their project within the next 12 to 18 months.
+This year the focus of the Open Days is on people that have bought (or are about to buy) land and want to complete their project within the next 12 to 18 months.

 I hope that sounds fair.